marcalva/ambimux/README.md

 estimated from the data.
 These can be used for downstream analyses as covariates for filtering criteria.

+Each ambient estimate is accompanied by an assignment‑specific “info” column (rna_ambient_info, atac_ambient_info) that reflects the effective number of informative reads contributing to that estimate.
+Variants that better differentiate donors contribute more.
+Higher values indicate more reliable ambient estimates.

 The ambient estimates in these columns are specific to the **best_sample** sample and can't be used for other sample assignments.
 Each ambient estimate is specific to each assignment.
 For example,